starpit/openwhisk-oauth/README.md

 wsk action create --sequence A_with_auth oauth/validate,A
 ```

+The utility `bin/with-authn` does this, such that `bin/with-authn A`
+will create a sequence named `A-with-authentication`.

 The `validate` action takes as input this structure, which is included
 the return value of the login action: